Coddiction-101/minimal-digital-stopwatch/README.md

-__minimal-digital-stopwatch
+_minimal-digital-stopwatch
 A sleek and user-friendly stopwatch web application built with HTML, CSS, and JavaScript.
-It features precise timing with start, stop, and reset controls, displaying minutes, seconds, and hundredths of a second in a smooth, visually stable interface.__
+It features precise timing with start, stop, and reset controls, displaying minutes, seconds, and hundredths of a second in a smooth, visually stable interface._

-# Stopwatch Web App
 Demo : https://minimal-digital-stopwatch.netlify.app/

 A simple and elegant stopwatch web application built with HTML, CSS, and JavaScript.